Protein losing enteropathy: Mechanism

 The pathophysiology of protein losing enteropathy is a result of plasma protein loss to the GI tract lumen.
 PLE is a complication of a disorder, be it lymphatic obstruction or mucosal injury.

-Protein losing enteropathy is a syndrome, characterized by a collection of signs and symptoms that are due to an underlying primary medical condition.
-Thus, there are many different pathophysiologic mechanisms of intestinal protein loss.
+Protein losing enteropathy is a syndrome characterized by many different pathophysiologic mechanisms of intestinal protein loss.
 Erosive disease, is characterized by mucosal damage or erosions of the colon intestinal epithelium and capillary bed underlying the epithelium, leading to a leakage of proteins from the capillaries into the interstitial space and then into the intestinal lumen where they are lost from the body.
 This type of inflammation may be seen in inflammatory bowel diseases, peptic ulcers and infections.
 A second pathological mechanism, the non-erosive type, is characterized by increased intestinal permeability causing protein to be lost from the interstitium into the intestinal lumen.
 This increased intestinal permeability may be seen in eosinophilic gastroenteritis and other conditions causing increased inflammation in the gut, or certain genetic disorders affecting the cell adhesions between gut enterocytes.
 And a third type is due to intestinal lymphangiectasia in which the lymphatic vessels that drain interstitial fluid from the gut are damaged, leading to a blockage of lymphatic drainage and a buildup of interstitial fluid near the gut, thus causing leakage of proteins into the gut.
 This may be due to primary or congenital disease states of the lymphatic system or secondary (acquired) damage to the lymphatic system.
 Possible secondary causes of lymphangiectasis include congestive heart failure or constrictive pericarditis.
 These conditions cause an increase in the central venous pressure.
 The lymphatic system drains into the central venous system following a negative pressure gradient to the subclavian vein via the thoracic duct or right lymphatic duct.
 However, any pathological mechanism that leads to increased central venous pressure may also cause increased lymphatic pressure, thus impairing lymphatic drainage at the gut and lead to protein losing enteropathy.
 Certain infections such as Whipple disease can also lead to impaired lymphatic drainage by destroying the lymphatic lacteals, which are lymphatic capillaries underlying intestinal villi and facilitating the drainage of lymph from the gut.
 Congenital disorders of the lymphatic system such as Primary Intestinal Lymphangiectasia are due to congenitally dilated or malformed lacteals that lead to lymph leakage into the small bowel, causing protein loss and protein losing enteropathy.